confluentinc/librdkafka/CONTRIBUTING.md

 clang-format is used to check, and fix, the style for C/C++ files, while flake8 and autopep8 is used for the Python scripts.

-You should check the style before committing by running `make style-check-changed` from the top-level directory, and if any style errors are reported you can automatically fix them using `make style-fix-changed` (or just run that command directly).
+You must check the style before committing by running `make style-check-changed` from the top-level directory, and if any style errors are reported you can automatically fix them using `make style-fix-changed` (or just run that command directly).